 Artificial intelligence gives marketers the ability to increase revenue and reduce costs at an unprecedented scale.
-And email marketing is one of the top areas today where you can apply AI.
+And AI in email marketing is one of the top ways to boost your performance.

 But how do you actually get started with AI for email marketing?

 It will walk you through actionable steps to identify email marketing use cases and pilot AI solutions for each one.

 How to Think About AI Use Cases in Email Marketing

 When coming up with AI use cases, we find it useful to have a framework to organize potential applications for AI.